 Yes.
 Verizon Connect ELD App can be on a smartphone or other wireless device as long as the device meets the ELD rule’s technical specifications.
 And these rules include being able to access data from the ELD module.

 How does the ELD discover driving/non-driving status?

-An ELD automatically switches to driving mode once the vehicle is moving at a speed threshold of 5 mph but once the speed falls to 0 mph and stays at 0 mph for three consecutive seconds, the ELD switch to non-driving mode.
+An ELD automatically switches to driving mode once the vehicle moves at a speed threshold of 5 mph.
+However, once the speed falls to 0 mph and stays at 0 mph for three consecutive seconds, the ELD switches to non-driving mode.

 How is location data recorded?

 Verizon ELD logbook must record location data at 60-minute intervals.

 And this occurs when the vehicle is in motion, and when the driver shuts down the engine.
 Then, it changes duty status and indicates personal use.

 Yes.
 The authorized staff and the driver can make a few edits to an ELD record.
 And to add missing information or correct any mistakes, all edits must include a note to explain the reason for the edit.

 What type of training will my drivers need?